mattmcnabb/mattmcnabb.github.io/_posts/2016-3-9-Office-365-Licensing_1.md

 AccountSkuId                              ActiveUnits WarningUnits ConsumedUnits
 ------------                              ----------- ------------ -------------
-whitehouse:POWER_BI_STANDARD_FACULTY      10          0            3
-whitehouse:STANDARDWOFFPACK_STUDENT       36001       0            1314
-whitehouse:EXCHANGEARCHIVE_ADDON_STUDENT  17000       0            1311
+whitehouse:ENTERPRISEPACK                 25          0            4
-whitehouse:PROJECTONLINE_PLAN_1_FACULTY   2451        0            7
+whitehouse:PROJECTONLINE                  25          0            7
-whitehouse:PLANNERSTANDALONE              300000      0            0
-whitehouse:EXCHANGEARCHIVE_ADDON_FACULTY  17000       0            37
-whitehouse:OFFICESUBSCRIPTION_FACULTY     2450        0            1805
-whitehouse:OFFICESUBSCRIPTION_STUDENT     18000       0            14165
-whitehouse:STANDARDWOFFPACK_FACULTY       4901        0            1982
 {% endhighlight %}

 What is returned by this cmdlet depends on what subscriptions you have purchased for your Office 365 tenant.
 The sku names are formulated using a combination of your tenant domain name and the license name.
-I work in public education, so our subscription contains faculty and student-focused skus.
-The one I'm looking for is `whitehouse:STANDARDWOFFPACK_FACULTY`, which is called "Office 365 for Education" in the Admin Center.
+For now we'll look at the one called `ENTERPRISEPACK`, which is called "Office 365 Enterprise E3" in the Admin Center.
 Now to assign this license to the user I picked, I'll run this command:

 {% highlight PowerShell %}
-PS> Set-MsolUserLicense -UserPrincipalName abe.lincoln@whitehouse.gov -AddLicenses whitehouse:STANDARDWOFFPACK_FACULTY
+PS> Set-MsolUserLicense -UserPrincipalName abe.lincoln@whitehouse.gov -AddLicenses whitehouse:ENTERPRISEPACK
 {% endhighlight %}

 Of course, you'll need to use the relevant user name and sku name from your tenant or you'll probably be greeted with an error when you run this command.